How operational efficiency helped this manufacturer grow

 Major gains possible

-The report did, however, show that the company could achieve major gains by improving its efficiency and by moving to a bigger space that was better laid out.
+The report did, however, show that the company could achieve major gains by improving its operational efficiency and by moving to a bigger space that was better laid out.
 The experts believed that it was possible for the company to increase its productivity by 15%, decrease the cost of raw materials by 1%, and increase its gross margin by 3%.

 The evaluation ended up convincing Asselin to relocate: “The potential was enormous and I realized that we would be able to make tremendous progress if we moved,” he says.
 “The evaluation also convinced our lenders of our potential to save and to be efficient and cost-effective,” he added.
 And so the entrepreneur was able to get the funds he needed to purchase a new building thanks to the pari passu financing offered by BDC and Caisse Desjardins.